joshua-zingale/masters-project/report/report.md

 Moreover, we provided students the option to have their data stricken form our records, satisfying removal of consent policies, but only before the data had been anonymized, i.e. before the end of the academic term.
 The third point required us to be abundantly explicit in our proposal that no student data would be used to train any language model, that the data instead would only be evaluated to draw conclusions on student usage and on the AI Tutor's performance.

-The IRB, after having reviewed all other aspects of our proposal, required an affirmation from ITS before approving the study because we should be handling student message data with our own system and with Google's Gemini API.
+The IRB, having reviewed all other aspects of our proposal, required an affirmation from ITS before approving the study because we should be handling student message data with our own system and with Google's Gemini API.
 Since we had remained in contact with ITS throughout development, ITS approval was swift, granting us full IRB approval for the present study.